miskibin/quickLink/README.md

 ## 💡 Why QuickLink?

 Stop context-switching for repetitive tasks.
-Press **Ctrl+Space** anywhere to instantly access URLs, snippets, commands, and files—making your workflow uninterrupted and efficient.
+Press **Ctrl+Shift+A** anywhere to instantly access URLs, snippets, commands, and files—making your workflow uninterrupted and efficient.

 ## 🎯 Use Cases